 - Summarize your discussion to share thoughts with members not present.
-Who can post a meeting recap on your circle page? - Decide your next meeting topic.
-Want to discuss a related brief at your next meeting? - This brief is part of the Conversation Series 5 For A World View.
-Other briefs in the series include: - Immigration, Foreign Policy: Middle East, and Foreign Policy: Asia Pacific - Dive Deeper into this area.
+Designate who will post a meeting recap on your circle page. - Decide your next meeting topic.
+Want to discuss a related brief at your next meeting? - This brief is part of the Five for a World View Conversation Series.
+Other briefs in the series include: - o Immigration - Foreign Policy: Middle East - Foreign Policy: Asia Pacific - Dive Deeper into this area.
 If this is an area you would like to pursue further, consider taking possible steps to influence policy.
 The Policy Circle offers resources for developing a message about your issue and organizing a petition to amplify your voice and raise awareness.